FOR DIFFERENT TYPES OF PAINT

 The videos below will show you how to get the best results with whatever type of paint you decide to use.

-PAINTING WITH TRADITIONAL PAINTS
+PAINTING WITH LATEX PAINTS

 Most paints fit in this category.
 In this video they happen to be using Regal Select, but the techniques are applicable to most paints